tobealive/docs/docs/concepts/memory-management.md

 ### Stack and Heap Basics

-Like with most other programming languages there are two locations where data can be stored:
+Like with most other programming languages, there are two locations where data can be stored:

 - The *stack* allows fast allocations with almost zero administrative overhead.
 The stack grows and shrinks with the function call depth – so every called function has its stack segment that remains valid until the function returns.
-  No freeing is necessary, however, this also means that a reference to a stack object becomes invalid on function return.
+  No freeing is necessary; however, this also means that a reference to a stack object becomes invalid on function return.
 Furthermore, stack space is limited (typically to a few Megabytes per thread).
 - The *heap* is a large memory area (typically some Gigabytes) that is administrated by the operating system.
 Heap objects are allocated and freed by special function calls that delegate the administrative tasks to the OS.
-This means that they can remain valid across several function calls, however, the administration is expensive.
+This means that they can remain valid across several function calls; however, the administration is expensive.

 ### V's default approach

-Due to performance considerations V tries to put objects on the stack if possible but allocates them on the heap when obviously necessary.
+Due to performance considerations, V tries to put objects on the stack if possible but allocates them on the heap when obviously necessary.
 Example:

 ```v